kaizhu94/TickStarter/README.md

 # README

 # TickStarter
 Tickstarter, a Kickstarter clone, is a platform application that allows individuals to crowdsource funding from other users for ideas.
 A user can share projects, explore through projects, and support other users' projects.
+This project is build by Kaihua Zhu.

 # [Live Demo](https://tickstarter.herokuapp.com)